rusticlion/Manastorm/manastorm_codebase_dump.md

     local name = game.characterRoster[game.compendium.page]
     local spells = game.characterData[name].spells or {}
     local spell = spells[game.compendium.cursor]

+    -- Check if spell is valid and unlocked if not spell then
+        -- No spell selected
+        return
+    end

+    if not game.unlockedSpells[spell.id] then
+        -- Spell is locked, provide feedback
+        game.assignmentError = {
+            message = "Spell is locked and cannot be assigned", timer = 2.0 -- Show message for 2 seconds }
+        return
+    end

-    if not spell or not game.unlockedSpells[spell.id] then return end if not game.customSpellbooks[name] then
+    -- Create custom spellbook if it doesn't exist yet if not game.customSpellbooks[name] then
-        -- copy default spellbook
+        -- Copy default spellbook
         local copy = {}
         for k,v in pairs(game.characterData[name].spellbook) do copy[k]=v end
         game.customSpellbooks[name] = copy
     end

-    game.customSpellbooks[name][slotKeys[slot]] = spell
+    -- Assign the spell to the selected slot game.customSpellbooks[name][slotKeys[slot]] = spell

+    -- Trigger visual feedback
+    game.compendium.assignFeedback = {
+        active = true,
+        slot = slot,
+        timer = 0.5 -- Show highlight for 0.5 seconds
+    }

+    -- Play a sound effect for feedback (if available) if love.audio and game.sounds and game.sounds.click then game.sounds.click:stop()
+        game.sounds.click:play()
+    end
 end
 function love.update(dt)
     -- Update shake timer